payiq-net/OpenTripPlanner-data-container/README.md

 Digitransit-deployer detects the changes and restarts OTP instances, so that new data becomes in use.

 Each data container image runs a http server listening to port 8080, serving both a data bundle required for building a graph, and a pre-built graph.
-For example, in HSL case: http://localhost:8080/router-hsl.zip and graph-hsl-<otpversion>.zip
+For example, in HSL case: http://localhost:8080/router-hsl.zip and graph-hsl-$OTPVERSION.zip

 ### otp-data-tools